Skip to content

 The more advanced and the less obvious personality tests are, the harder they are to game.
 For example, a personality assessment that is generated based on some kind of job description analysis only requires providing this job description to the AI.
 Then from it, the machine will be able to infer which personality qualities an employer is seeking.
 The hardest behavioral tests to game are personality models created by Narrow AI (the likes of which are the focus of Cangrade’s work).
 These Narrow AI models are created not based on textual processing but by learning from specific employee success KPIs.
 The result of this learning is usually much more complex and impossible to guess by just reading a job description.
 Plus, there are other advantages to using a Narrow AI approach, including high predictive accuracy and low likelihood of biases.

-The Impact of Generative AI on Employers
+The Impact of Generative AI in HR

 Let’s see now which new talent acquisition opportunities Generative AI technology has in HR.
 I’ll examine four different areas, three that are traditionally seen as part of talent acquisition and one that usually belongs to a different HR department: